-The US, EU and other Western states accused Moscow of directly supporting the subsequent pro-Russian rebellions in eastern Ukraine, and imposed sanctions against businesses and individuals close to President Putin.
+After Moscow fomented rebellions in eastern Ukraine, the US, EU and other Western states imposed sanctions against businesses and individuals close to President Putin.

 Add to this Syria's increasing military support for the Assad government in Syria's civil war, and some begin to fear the start of a protracted stand-off between West and Russia - and even a new Cold War.